arayofcode/footprint/Notes.md

 | Issue        |          5 |
 | Comment      |          2 |

+### Scoring Attributes
-> Note: Each activity can have several attributes (e.g., merged PR vs unmerged PR, comment referenced by a PR, etc.).
-These are not used in v0 scoring, but will be incorporated in future iterations.
+Each activity can have several attributes (e.g., merged PR vs unmerged PR, comment referenced by a PR, etc.).
+These contribute to the final impact score by applying multipliers or bonuses.

 ### Repo Popularity Multiplier